Roots (Sepultura album): Initial inspiration and recording

-Roots is the product of a concerted effort on the band's part to embrace its Brazilian heritage.
-On many levels, the album reflects Sepultura's heightened focus on the music, culture, and politics of their native country.
-The overarching concept for the album was inspired by the film At Play in the Fields of the Lord (particularly the scene in which Tom Berenger's character parachutes onto a tribe).
-The movie inspired Max Cavalera to want to record with an indigenous Brazilian tribe.
+Roots is the product of a concerted effort on the band's part to embrace its Brazilian heritage, including indigenous sounds that were unfamiliar to the Sepultura's members up to that point.
+The album reflects Sepultura's heightened focus on the music, culture, politics, and history of their native country.
+The overarching concept was inspired by the film At Play in the Fields of the Lord (particularly the scene in which Tom Berenger's character parachutes into an Amazonian village populated by the Niaruna people).
+The movie inspired Max Cavalera to try and record with a Native Brazilian tribe.
 After convincing Roadrunner Records to support the project, Cavalera contacted Angela Pappiani, at the time the communications coordinator for Brazil's Núcleo de Cultura Indígena (Indigenous Culture Center).
-Nearly one year after Cavalera's initial contact with Roadrunner, Pappiani arranged for a small party including band, herself, Robinson, and then-manager Gloria Cavalera to travel to Mato Grosso, Brazil to visit the Xavante tribe and record with them.
+Nearly one year after Cavalera's initial contact, Pappiani arranged for a small party including band, herself, Robinson, and then-manager Gloria Cavalera to travel to Mato Grosso, Brazil to visit the Xavante tribe and record with them.
 At the time, the members of Sepultura were only peripherally aware of the indigenous tribes residing in Brazil's interior.

 In a 2016 interview with Nashville Scene, Igor Cavalera remembered:

 Every second of that trip was insane in a very inspiring way.
 But there's a few things that really stand out.
 Like when they explained to us that the only way they wrote music was if someone in the tribe dreamed of the music.
 They couldn't just write a lyric or a melody.
 It has to be transmitted to them in a dream.
 From a musician's point of view, it was like, "Wow, this is a completely different way of approaching music."University of Iowa anthropology professor Laura Graham explained the role of music in Xavante culture to PopMatters in 2016: